 App development today is relatively easy, but a robust App platform that can keep pace with future developments, comply with international guidelines (including App Store guidelines) is imperative.
 App developers are also required to submit documents stating the purpose of the app, version information, and details regarding its interface along with obtaining certified permissions.

-However, these regulations are not exhaustive and are completely controlled by private smart phone companies.
+However, these regulations are not exhaustive and are completely controlled by private smartphone companies.
 Therefore, despite these regulations, the Apple's App Store alone boasts close to over 2 million Apps designed for the iPhone and iPad whereas Google's Google Play has nearly more than 2.2 million Apps making the app market a billion dollar industry.

 In a recent case, Maynard v.
 McGee & Snapchat Inc. it was alleged that when a distracted driver caused an accident in order take his selfies with the speed filter, Snapchat Inc. was accountable as it encouraged its users to drive at excessive speeds.
 An analysis of this case suggests that Snapchat could devolve its responsibility by merely affixing a warning with the speed filter.

 App creators of 'Pokémon Go' have repeatedly been blamed for the rising death toll and for placing Pokémons in dangerous milieus, and as a consequence, a warning pops up the minute a user opens the app asking them to be careful of their surroundings thereby shifting the responsibility to the players.
-They have publically defended themselves by comparing their application to automobiles which once transferred would abolish them of any liability in the instance of negligent driving.
+They have publically defended themselves by comparing their application to automobiles which once transferred would abolish them from any liability in the instance of negligent driving.
 So, the next time a person falls off the cliff while catching a magical creature, it would be his fault.

 Ordered something online and then regretted it?